Underrated Marvel Comics: See Timely Results

 • The Book of Ezekiel is where J. Michael Straczynski’s run before should’ve ended before the garbage fires that are Civil War and One More Day.
 This at least completes Peter’s arc on the mystical connections of the Spider Totem.

-• Dan Slott’s Spider-Man might seem like another nostalgia grab, but it’s so much more.
-It’s a tribute to Spider-Man comics as a whole, featuring the very first concept of the character as well as his importance as a symbol.
+• Dan Slott’s Spider-Man seems like another nostalgia grab, but it’s so much more.
+It’s a tribute to Spider-Man comics as a whole.
+It features the very first concept of the character.
+It also highlights his importance as a symbol.

 • Spine-Tingling Spider-Man shows the full menace of an underrated Spider-Man clone after his comeback.